← All posts

 As we have said before, the ROBOTS.TXT file establishes crawling guidelines and bots may not honor your rules, especially the so-called “bad bots”, whose only purpose is to crawl your Website searching for e-mails, private data or vulnerabilities.

 If you have sensitive information on your Website and you don’t want bots to crawl it, you should use other security means to protect it.
+Also, with the ROBOTS.TXT file you can’t protect your Website from Hackers who are using “brute force” attacks.

 You can use one of the following Online tools to create the ROBOTS.TXT file, although we highly recommend you follow Google’s instructions in order to create it manually.
 You can also read this Wikipedia article about Robots exclusion standards.

-This MetricSpot’s ROBOTS.TXT file:
+This is MetricSpot’s robots.txt file:

 User-agent: *